-House prices in the Netherlands have skyrocketed in recent years.
-But we are seeing a slight decrease in house prices, 5% down in September 2022.
-Mainly caused by the increasing rates for mortgages.
+House prices in the Netherlands have skyrocketed in recent years, the prices went down a little in 2022/2023.
+But we are seeing a slight increase in house prices now again in september 2023.

 The good news is that having a different nationality is no longer an obstacle getting a Dutch Mortgage.
 Further you must live and employed/self-employed in the Netherlands and the house you want to buy is located in the Netherlands.
 You will need a BSN Number (Tax Identification Number).

 The amount of money providers widens considerable when you lived in the Netherlands longer and when you work history is long and stable.
 Contacting your Dutch bank and inform about the possibilities is a good start.

 There are a wide variety or mortgages to choose from but the most common ones are annuity mortgage and linear mortgage.

 Annuity mortgage – Annuïteitenhypotheek

 With annuity mortgage you will pay the same amount over the whole period of the mortgage.
 In the beginning, this amount is mainly interest and only a small part of the loan.
 Gradually, this changes, so that at the end of the mortgage.